owid/owid-grapher/README.md

 ## Database setup

-TODO: Python database setup

-The database schema can be imported from `database/schema.sql`.
+An initial test database can be imported from `owid_grapher/fixtures/owid_data.sql`.
 For example, if your database is called `grapher`:

-`mysql -u root -p -D grapher < database/schema.sql`
+`mysql -u root -p -D grapher < owid_grapher/fixtures/owid_data.sql`

 Now copy `owid_grapher/secret_settings.py.template` to `owid_grapher/secret_settings.py` and fill in your database details.